 1080p Blu-rays and older game consoles look excellent, almost as good as native 4k content.

-The LG SM9000 has a great wide color gamut, very similar to the SM9500.
+This TV has a great wide color gamut, very similar to the LG SM9500.
 The EOTF follows the PQ curve extremely well, before it rolls off near the TV's peak brightness.
-In game mode, the EOTF is nearly identical, as shown here.
+In 'Game' mode, the EOTF is nearly identical, as shown here.

 While some IPS panels can have some temporary image retention, this doesn't seem to be permanent as the IPS panel in our long-term test appears to be immune.

 Good response time.
 There's a bit of overshoot in most transitions, although this shouldn't be noticeable for most people.
 Due to the TV's 120Hz flicker, there's noticeable duplication in motion, which could get distracting.

 Unfortunately, this TV uses Pulse Width Modulation (PWM) to dim the backlight.
 It flickers at 120Hz at any backlight level below 100, resulting in noticeable duplications in motion.

 This TV has an optional black frame insertion feature that can be used to help improve the appearance of motion.
 This causes a slight decrease in brightness.
 With 60Hz content, the backlight flickers at 60Hz automatically.
 When playing 120Hz content, the flicker frequency changes back to 120Hz automatically.

 Find out more about the black frame insertion feature here.